Somali Democratic Republic: Operations and relations in Africa (Mozambique, Rhodesia, Zambia and Burundi)

-During their early communist phase, Siad Barre and his military junta were initially quite supportive of various fledgling administrations and anti-colonial movements.
+In the early phase of the SRC following the coup, Siad Barre and his military junta supported various fledgling administrations and anti-colonial movements.
 In 1974, the Somali government invited trainee pilots and technicians from Burundi for a two-year-long capacity training programme with the Somali Air Force, which at that time was one of the strongest air powers on the continent.
-Before their training, the Burundi Air Force consisted of only three pilots who had received training in Egypt and France.
+Prior to the programme, the Burundi Air Force consisted of only three pilots who had received training in Egypt and France.
 This number grew to 18 with the help of Somali pilots and instructors.

 Barre was also the only head of state to attend Mozambique's independence celebrations.
 Along with the Soviet Union and Cuba, Barre also sent martial reinforcements to assist the government of Samora Machel against Rhodesian and Portuguese forces.
 Rhodesian guerrillas in Maputo at the time "bragged to Portuguese correspondents that Somali tanks will be used in future operations against Ian Smith’s forces.
 In their struggle against the Rhodesians, Zambia appealed to other African countries for military support.
 On 27 June 1977, President Kenneth David Kaunda speaking to a crowd of Zambians in Lusaka announced that Somalia's armed forces were prepared to aid his country against the Rhodesians.
 Somali Air Force pilots stood on standby to fly Zambian MiGs in case of a war.

 Despite these relations, however, Barre's administration was also one of the few governments on the continent that maintained regular and extensive contacts with South Africa's apartheid regime.
-The Somali government would grow increasingly closer with the RSA during the 1980s, as it progressively abandoned its initial communist philosophy.
-After fallout from the unsuccessful Ogaden War campaign, Mogadishu now sought new allies and approached Pretoria for assistance.
+The Somali government would grow increasingly closer with the Republic of South Africa (RSA) during the 1980s, as it progressively abandoned its initial communist philosophy.
+After fallout from the unsuccessful Ogaden War campaign, Mogadishu sought new allies and approached Pretoria for assistance.
 Barre viewed the South African government as a potential partner on account of the RSA's own military struggle against communist forces.
 A South African delegation was subsequently hosted in Somalia's capital in May 1984, where the Somali Defense Minister declared that "RSA and Somalia have the same aggressors".
 Sharing of military intelligence characterized the two administrations' relationship.
 The South African government also hoped to secure a position as an armaments supplier for the Somali military, with a view toward using Somalia as an entree into the Middle Eastern weapons market.